 - Two questions answered correctly → “Not bad.
 Only one wrong!
 Try again!”

 - Three questions answered correctly → “Awesome you got a perfect score!”

 Now let’s look at how we build something like this:

 2. Next, we need to use Calculator to identify when someone answers correctly, and when they answer incorrectly.
 Click on your first question, then the calculator icon in the settings menu:3.
 Add a score that matches your own example.
 In our example, we added 1 to the score for each question if respondents get the correct answer.
 Here is how we did it for Question 1 “What’s 5 + 5?”:

 4. Once you’ve added calculations to each of your questions, you can create the different Thank You Screens.
 We’ll have four – one for each possible score 0-4.
-Each one includes the variable Score (find out more about adding variables here)
+Each one includes the score (find out more about recalling scores here).

 5. The next step is to set up Logic Jump to send respondents to the right Thank You Screen depending on their score.
 We’ll add them to the last question, question 3.
 Here’s what our Logic Jumps will look like, for each possible score, we send people to a different Thank You Screen:

 That’s it!
 Click the X in the top right corner of the Logic Jump interface to exit (they are automatically saved), and you can test your typeform!

 Show different Thank You Screens based on score ranges